Contents

 $ git clone https://github.com/onyks-os/TransparentTorProxy.git

-$ cd TransparentTorProxy && pip install .
+$ cd TransparentTorProxy && pipx install .

-$ sudo ttp start
+$ sudo ttp start --watchdog

-[TTP] Detecting Tor... found (v0.4.9.6), service active (user: debian-tor).
+[TTP] Detecting Tor... found (v0.4.9.6), managed via system service (user: debian-tor).

 [TTP] Stateless nftables rules applied (Table: inet ttp).